 EXAM ELEMENT BASE PERI TERM Do you currently have any limitations/restrictions to your job duties?
 Yes No Have you had any limitations/restrictions or been placed on "light duty" since your last Occupational Health Exam?
-Yes No Has anything about your health status changed since your last occupational health examination No No Have any medications changed since your last occupational health examination No No Change or loss in hearing No No Any injury to your ears (including ruptured ear drum) No No Difficulty hearing conversations, people No No Ringing in the ear (tinnitus) No No Audiogram (DD 2215/2216) No No Ears (tympanic membranes) No No Written notification of permanent threshold shift required No No
+Yes No Has anything about your health status changed since your last occupational health examination No No Have any medications changed since your last occupational health examination No No Audiogram (DD 2215/2216) No No Written notification of permanent threshold shift required No No

-This program is designed for follow up when a significant threshold shift (STS), occurs at the monitoring audiogram.
+Based on results of annual monitoring This program is for follow-up of significant threshold shift (STS).